codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 The user in your kubeconfig must be a cluster admin in order to install the runner.
 This can be your personal user account with Cluster Admin privileges.

 However, if you plan to have your pipelines connect to this cluster as a cluster admin, then you can go ahead and create a Codefresh user for this purpose in the Rancher UI with a **non-expiring** kubeconfig token.
-While this is the easiest way to do the installation, you also have the option to create a service account for Codefresh later, with less privileges (covered in Step 4).
+While this is the easiest way to do the installation, you also have the option to create a service account for Codefresh later, with less privileges (covered in Step 5 below).

 Here is one way to do this from the Rancher UI:
 1. Click Security at the top, and then choose Users
  {% include image.html
   lightbox="true"
   file="/images/administration/runner/rancher-security.png"